zarinplus/docs/README.md

 #### Body

-Send these parameters to the request endpoint via `GET` or `POST` method.
+Send these parameters to the request endpoint via `POST` method.

 	{
 		"currency" : "IRR",